awsdocs/aws-freertos-docs/doc_source/freertos-lib-cloud-shadows.md

 ## Overview<a name="freertos-shadow-overview"></a>

-The Amazon FreeRTOS device shadow APIs define functions to create, update, and delete device shadows\.
-For more information about Amazon FreeRTOS device shadows, see [Device Shadows](http://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-shadows.html)\.
-Device shadows are accessed using the MQTT protocol\.
-The FreeRTOS device shadow API works with the MQTT API and handles the details of working with the MQTT protocol\.
+The Amazon FreeRTOS Device Shadow APIs define functions to create, update, and delete AWS IoT Device Shadows\.
+For more information about AWS IoT Device Shadows, see [Device Shadow Service for AWS IoT](http://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html)\.
+The Device Shadow service is accessed using the MQTT protocol\.
+The Amazon FreeRTOS Device Shadow API works with the MQTT API to handle the details of working with the MQTT protocol\.

-The source files for the Amazon FreeRTOS AWS IoT device shadow library are located in [https://github.com/aws/amazon-freertos/blob/master/lib/shadow](https://github.com/aws/amazon-freertos/blob/master/lib/shadow)\.
+The source files for the Amazon FreeRTOS AWS IoT Device Shadow library are located in [https://github.com/aws/amazon-freertos/blob/master/lib/shadow](https://github.com/aws/amazon-freertos/blob/master/lib/shadow)\.

 ## Dependencies and Requirements<a name="freertos-shadow-dependencies"></a>

-To use AWS IoT Device Shadows with Amazon FreeRTOS, you need to create a thing in AWS IoT, including a certificate and policy\.
+To use AWS IoT Device Shadows with Amazon FreeRTOS, you need to register your device as a thing in AWS IoT\.
+Your thing must have a certificate with a policy that permits accessing the device's shadow\.
 For more information, see [AWS IoT Getting Started](http://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html)\.
+For an example policy for Amazon FreeRTOS, see the [AWS IoT Device Shadow Demo Application](shadow-demo.md)\.

-You must set values for the following constants in the `AmazonFreeRTOS/demos/common/include/aws_client_credentials.h` file:
+An example client credentials header file is located at `AmazonFreeRTOS/demos/common/include/aws_client_credentials.h`\.
+Make sure that you set values for the following constants in that header file:

 `clientcredentialMQTT_BROKER_ENDPOINT`
 Your AWS IoT endpoint\.